 I’m sure we’re all wondering what exactly CRISPR is and what the hype is about.
 The first time such a set of genomic sequences were discovered was in the year 1987.
 It was observed in a bacterial species known as Haloferax mediterranei where they found a set of perfect palindromic sequences.
 However, upon further bioinformatic analyses, it was discovered in many other prokaryotic species but its function was still unknown!

 More studies into the function led to the discovery of the fact that any of the proteins that are encoded by the Cas genes, were involved in the DNA expression & metabolism.
 Later, in the year 2005, the actual function of these sequences was discovered.
-Finally, it was found that the species had these sequences, seemed to be protected from any kind of infection especially viral ones.
-Immediately, they realized that the complex that was formed, had the ability to target any invading nucleic acid sequences, and cleave them!
+Finally, it was found that the species that had these sequences, seemed to be protected from any kind of infection especially viral ones.
+Immediately, they realized that the complex that was formed had the ability to target any invading nucleic acid sequences, and cleave them!
 Besides that, they had additional mechanisms against any kind of interference!

 Consequently, more experiments in the bacterial species Streptococcus thermophilus only confirmed these findings.
-Even when the space region containing the CRISPR sequences were removed, they lost their ability to fight off any infection.
+Even when the space region containing the CRISPR sequences was removed, they lost their ability to fight off any infection.
 This was one of the greatest discoveries at the time.